theajayjain/ajay-cooks/_posts/2020-04-09-Quick-and-Easy-Noodle-Soup.md

   directions_markdown: |-
     1. Bring pot of water to boil.
 Prepare vegetables.
     2. When water is boiling, add rice noodles and prepare per package instructions.
 Meanwhile, combine remaining ingredients (except for scallions) in a pot and set on medium high heat.
+Mix noodles and soup occasionally.
     3. When noodles are done, drain and then place in the soup.
 Mix and cook for another five minutes, then serve with scallions on top.

 ---